eadsjr/pgdoc/doc/node/CRUD_Examples.md

 connect()
 ```

-The return value, here called `rv` will either be an a pgdoc error or a null response indicating success.
+The return value, here called `rv` will either be an a pgdoc error or a simple object indicating success.
 If it is a pgdoc error, its details can be observed by accessing the appropriate members.

 Assuming you were able to connect successfully, you can now start using the methods detailed below.